 I started the fast on a Monday evening after dinner.
 On Tuesday, I did my normal routine which involved a cardio workout to start the day.
 Since I had already done 24-hour fasts, not eating on Tuesday was pretty easy.
 It wasn’t until Tuesday evening that things started to get a little weird.

 First of all, not eating dinner with the family was strange.
 I’ve become so accustomed to the social ritual of eating in the evening that it felt strange not partaking of a meal with the family.
 After getting over that, the rest of the evening went reasonably well.

 The next challenge occurred during the middle of the night.
 I awoke around 2:30AM with strange feelings in my stomach.
 I would describe them more as cramps than hunger pains.
 At the same time, all I could think about were the blueberries and plain yogurt that it was in the refrigerator.
 It took a consider amount of willpower to avoid heading downstairs to fix myself a bowl.
 After 15-20 minutes of debate with myself, I slept fine for the rest of the night.

 To break the fast Wednesday evening, I had a small handful of almonds around 45 minutes prior to my dinner.
-My research suggested having a small amount of food prior to eating a substantial meal to get your digesting system operating again.
-Eating a meal again was a normal event.
+My research suggested having a small amount of food prior to eating a substantial meal to get your digestive system operating again.
+Eating a meal after the fast was a normal event.
 I didn’t find it to be a supernatural, amazing, or celebratory experience.